OCA/account-financial-reporting/account_financial_report_date_range/README.rst

 Date Range Year on Financial Reports
 ====================================

-This module adds the 'Date Range' field to the Odoo OE standard addons financial reports wizard.
+This module adds the 'Date Range' field to the Odoo CE standard addons financial reports wizard.

 Installation